ANSANJAY/Mutex-and-Deadlock/2_CriticalSection.md

 #### Introduction to Thread Synchronization 🧵
 - **What is it?** 🤔
-  - The hardest and most crucial part of multi-threading.
   - Necessary when multiple threads are competing to perform conflicting operations on a shared resource.

 - **Why needed?** 🛠